stuarthayhurst/kernel-notify/README.md

  - ### Program Help:
    * -g  | --gui         : Launch the program with a gui, if available
    * -h  | --help        : Display the help page
-   * -u  | --update      : Update the program
    * -v  | --version     : Display program version
    * -o  | --old-config  : List old and new config values
    * -c  | --config      : Change / read a config value